Security-Onion-Solutions/securityonion-docs/logstash.rst

 LOGSTASH_MINIMAL
 ----------------

 We now have a ``LOGSTASH_MINIMAL`` mode which will offload log parsing to Elasticsearch ingest node.
 This allows Logstash to run in as little as 200MB RAM and start instantly.
-Please note that the Elasticsearch ingest node parsing currently only supports standard IDS alerts and Bro logs in JSON format.
+Please note that the Elasticsearch ingest node parsing currently only supports standard IDS alerts and Zeek logs in JSON format.

 To enable on a new installation, simply run through Setup using: